jMotif/jmotif-R/README.md

     library(devtools)
     install_github('jMotif/jmotif-R')

-to use the library, simply load it into R environment:
+to start using the library, simply load it into R environment:

     library(jmotif)

-#### 1.0 z-Normalization
+#### 1.0 Time series z-Normalization
-Z-normalization (`znorm(ts, threshold)`) is a common in time series pattern mining preprocessing step proposed by Goldin & Kannelakis whose goal is to allow the downstream analyses to focus on the time series structural similarities/differences instead of the signal amplitude.
+z-normalization (`znorm(ts, threshold)`) is a common to the field of time series patterns mining preprocessing step proposed by Goldin & Kannelakis which helps downstream analyses to focus on the time series structural features.

     x = seq(0, pi*4, 0.02)
     y = sin(x) * 5 + rnorm(length(x))